Cardinals vs. Rockies Player Props Betting Odds

 Arenado Stats

-- Arenado will look for his fourth straight game with a hit in this matchup.
-During his last five outings he is hitting .250 with a double, a home run, a walk and two RBI.
+- Arenado will look for his fifth straight game with a hit in this contest.
+During his last five outings he is hitting .273 with a double, a home run and two RBI.

 Arenado Recent Games